nicolas0p/Galois/README.md

 Galois
 ======
+This is a fork from the original Galois project from Glank.
+The following text is from the original README.

 Galois is a set of math utilities for finite fields and coding theory applications in Python.
 The tool is still in development but will be completed by the end of this summer.